ryman1/keeweb-wiki/YubiKey.md

 - [Challenge-response](#Challenge-response): to provide a hardware-backed component of master key
 - [OATH](#OATH): for generating one-time codes

-## Tools

-KeeWeb is using [ykman](https://github.com/Yubico/yubikey-manager#yubikey-manager-cli), YubiKey Manager CLI, a tool developed by Yubico to access YubiKey from terminal.
-If you don't have it installed, KeeWeb will show the installation instructions.

 ## Challenge-response

 This mode is used to store a component of master key on a YubiKey.
 The implementation is compatible with [KeeChallenge](https://github.com/brush701/keechallenge) plugin for KeePass, [KeePassXC](https://keepassxc.org/docs/#faq-yubikey-2fa), and many other apps.